What Is the Grant Writing Process? The 8 Steps I Follow

 Abstract

-This is the first paragraph in your grant proposals and should be concise.
-It includes a brief summary, what you will do in the project, why it’s important to local residents or the world at large, any new technologies involved, and who else might benefit from this research.
-Some also refer to it as “executive summary.”
+This is the first paragraph of your grant proposals, and it should be concise.
+It includes a brief summary of the project, what you will do, why it’s important to local residents or the world at large, any new technologies involved, and who else might benefit from this research.
+Some also refer to it as an “executive proposal summary.”

 Introduction or Statement of Need